 After graduating high school, Ryan attended the University of Oregon on an athletic scholarship, played four years for the Oregon Ducks football team, and graduated with a Bachelors of Science in Geology.
 As a four-year letterman, he received numerous awards including All-Pacific TEN honors and the prestigious Emerald Cup for academic, athletic and leadership excellence.
 Ryan also holds a Masters in Business Finance and a Masters in Global Leadership from the University of San Diego.

 Ryan met the love of his life, the former Lolita Hand, when he was an officer in the Navy SEALs and Lola was working as the local bi-lingual public defender.
 Ryan and Lola have three children: two boys, Wolfgang and Konrad, and a daughter Jennifer, who is a former U.S. Navy Diver and whose husband is a Navy SEAL.
 They are also the proud grandparents to two wonderful granddaughters.
+Ryan is the author of the upcoming book, American Commander, which he wrote with New York Times Bestselling Author of American Sniper, Scott McEwen.

 Service to our country